 If you are preparing for your first overnight outdoors, the first concern that you may have is how you can sleep at night.
 The tent can only do so much.
 How do you make sure that you have a good night’s sleep even when you are in the wild?

-Sleeping bags are popular enough that you are probably most familiar with it.
+Sleeping bags are popular enough that you are probably most familiar with them.
 But, quilts can be a good option as well.
 In this article, we will explore the key similarities and differences between the two.

 Additionally, we have chosen our favorite sleeping bags and quilts to help you figure out which one fits your needs.
 Also, we have a quick buying guide that should provide key information, especially when you are shopping for sleeping gear for the first time.